 Watch Out For: It’s a burning object near your kid.
 Be sure to supervise.

 Okay, the bugs are thick and biting hard and possibly carrying off small housepets, and you have no time to waste faffing around with essential oils.
 You want the heavy artillery, and this is it.
-The Sawyer Ultra 30 Insect Repellent (check price on Amazon) includes a 30% concentration of DEET in a time-release formulation that offers up to 11 hours of bug protection.
+The Sawyer Ultra 30 Insect Repellent (check price on Ebay) includes a 30% concentration of DEET in a time-release formulation that offers up to 11 hours of bug protection.

 Even better, the lotion is odorless, so no bug spray stink for your kid to complain about.
 It’s also non-greasy and works even when applied with sunscreen.
 Our testing has also found that this is the Best Sweat Proof repellent on the list.
 If it’s hot or you’re planning to go into the water, using this repellent will minimize the number of times you have to reapply.

 It may be overkill if you’re just sending your kid out to the backyard to play for a little while, but if you’re camping or fishing or just going on a nature walk, the Ultra 30 repellent can be a real skin saver for your kid, not to mention you.

 What They’ll Love: If this doesn’t keep the bugs away, nothing will.